h15200/notes/system-design.md

 ### blob db vs distributed file system

 - a blob store can be relational or non-relational key-value pair
-  - if it's relational, it is ACID complient.
+  - if it's relational, it is ACID compliant.
   - use a blob store if the info is unstructured and sensitive
 - a distributed file system is usually cheaper and faster. should be first choice
   - you still need a db to map the imageId or dataId to FileUrl